stratg5/csvparser/README.md

 `./empora` on Mac, or `.\empora.exe` on Windows

+You may also build and run the app yourself:

+- With Go installed, cd into the project directory
+- run `go build`
+- a binary is output, run the binary as above, depending on your OS

 ## Flags

 You can pass a few different flags to make the program easier to use: